Last modified: April 1, 2020

-The App will only use access to read, write, modify or control your GSuite data, including Gmail message bodies (including attachments), metadata, headers, and settings, GDrive files, metadata, read access to admin API data such as logins, third party apps to provide the service and will not transfer this data to others unless doing so is necessary to provide and improve these features, comply with applicable law, or as part of a merger, acquisition, or sale of assets.
+The App will only use access to read, write, modify or control your G Suite data, including Gmail message bodies (and attachments), metadata, headers, and settings, G Drive files, metadata, read access to admin API data such as logins, third party apps to provide the service.
+The App will not transfer this data to others unless doing so is necessary to provide and improve these features, comply with applicable law, or as part of a merger, acquisition, or sale of assets.

 The App will not use this data for serving advertisements.

 The App will not allow humans to read this data unless we have your affirmative agreement for specific data, doing so is necessary for security purposes such as investigating abuse, to comply with applicable law, or for the App’s internal operations and even then only when the data have been aggregated and anonymized.

 For details on how we use each Google scope, please see here

 3. USE OF DATA.
 ManagedMethods uses the data to set up, administer and provide the ManagedMethods Service for organizations.
 We may also use the information to contact you to further discuss your interest in our company and the ManagedMethods Service, to send information regarding our company or partners, such as promotions and events, and to respond to your requests for information.
 At any time, you have the ability to opt out of receiving marketing communications from us, but you may not opt out of administrative emails.
 We may provide your personal information to companies that provide services to help us with our business activities such as payment processing or offering customer service through our live chat service.
 These companies are authorized to use your personal information only as necessary to provide these services to us.